 Dr. Andrew M. Kurtz

-Gulf Coast Symphony founder Dr. Andrew M. Kurtz enters his twenty-six season as the Symphony’s Music & Executive Director and conductor.
+Gulf Coast Symphony founder Dr. Andrew M. Kurtz enters his twenty-eighth season as the Symphony’s President & CEO/Music Director and conductor.
 His deep rooted commitment to new work, community and education, combined with a vibrant artistic vision has led to creating and nurturing one of the most dynamic arts organizations in the region.

 His conducting has been called “passionate, expansive, expert, and musical.”

 He was named the 2007 Performing Artist of the Year at Lee County’s Angel of the Arts Awards.
 Kurtz’s repertoire encompasses a wide range of music styles from baroque to contemporary, and multiple genres including symphonic, opera, ballet, musical theater, jazz, cantorial, and symphonic pops.

 Kurtz was the international tour conductor for CANTORS: A Faith In Song, featuring three of the world’s leading cantors, and is currently the tour conductor for the NEW YORK CANTORS and TRINITY: CLASSICALLY IRISH, both recorded as PBS specials.
 He served as the Music Director of the Florida Jewish Philharmonic Orchestra and as Producing Artistic Director of Synergy Productions, a professional musical theater company in Southwest Florida.